TheWreckingCrewUK/Insurgency-Redux-Legacy/README.md

 In order to add a map, you need to edit `prep_environment.cmd`.
 Open the file with notepad and add a new line `mklink /j ".\#NEW MAP FOLDER#\Insurgency_Core" ".\Insurgency_Core\"` replacing `#NEW MAP FOLDER#` with the name of the new map folder, be sure to include the '.Map' name.

 For example, if I want to add a new Insurgency map on Malden.
 I add the following: `mklink /j ".\Insurgency_Malden.Malden\Insurgency_Core" ".\Insurgency_Core\"`.

+## Building
+You'll need makePbo from Mikero installed in order to build.
+Once installed, run `prep_missions.cmd` and copy over PBOs to the server.
+Done.